This webinar is now closed for bookings.

-The British Entomological & Natural History Society (BENHS) have teamed up with the FSC to deliver a series of entomology-focused Natural History Live events.
-These events are free online natural history talks, comprising of a 30-40 minute talk from a BENHS guest speaker, followed by a question and answer session.
+FSC Natural History Live webinars are free online learning experiences for adults, comprising of a 30-40 minute talk from a guest speaker, followed by a question and answer session.
 We host them on Zoom and we will send out joining instructions on the day of the event.
-Sign up to the FSC BioLinks newsletter to find out about our other online learning opportunities here.
+Sign up for the FSC Biodiversity newsletter to find out about our other online learning opportunities and receive exclusive discounts.

-The FSC BioLinks project is part-funded by the National Lottery Heritage Fund.
 These Natural History Live webinars are made available to all at no cost.
-If you would like to contribute to the FSC BioLinks project, you can do so by selecting the option to attend at a cost of £5.
-All donated fees go contribute financially to FSC BioLinks project work to provide adult learning opportunities for a range of audiences.
+If you would like to contribute to the FSC Biodiversity projects, you can do so by selecting the option to attend at a cost of £5.
+All donated fees go contribute financially to FSC Biodiversity project work to provide adult learning opportunities for a range of audiences.

 Attendee Discounted (Online) - select if you would like to attend at no cost

 The usual format of Natural History Live virtual events is:

 - 5-minute intro by the FSC Biodiversity project team

 - 30-40 minute talk presented by guest speaker

 - 15-25 minute speaker Q&A session hosted by the FSC Biodiversity project team